3 Important Types of Loads on Foundations – Building and Other Structure

 Following points should be noted in the construction……..

 (i).
 The wind pressure will depend on the velocity of the wind, location of the structure, and various other local meteorological data.
 In absence of any other data, the following relationship may be adopted:

 V = Velocity of wind in km p.h.

 (ii).
-If the height of building is less than twice its effective width and further, if a building is sufficiently stiffened in addition by cross walls, floor slabs,etc.the wind pressure may be neglected.
+If the height of the building is less than twice its effective width and further if a building is sufficiently stiffened in addition by cross walls, floor slabs, etc. the wind pressure may be neglected.

 (iii).
-If the amount of bearing pressure due to wind only is less than 25 % of that due to dead loads and live loads,the wind pressure may be neglected in the design.
+If the amount of bearing pressure due to the wind only is less than 25 % of that due to dead loads and live loads, the wind pressure may be neglected in the design.

-In case where the ration exceed 25%,the design of foundation made in such a way that the bearing pressure due to combined effects of live loads,dead and wind loads does not exceed the allowable bearing pressure by more than 25 per cent.
+the design of the foundation made in such a way that the bearing pressure due to combined effects of live loads, dead, and wind loads does not exceed the allowable bearing pressure by more than 25 percent.

 (iv).
-The effect of wind pressure on a pitched roof depend on the angle of inclination and its value are worked out by referring to the relevant code of BIS.
+The effect of wind pressure on a pitched roof depends on the angle of inclination and its value is worked out by referring to the relevant code of BIS.

 (v).
-The provision for the wind pressure should be made according to the prevailing by – laws in the locality where the building to be constructed.
-Usually all such by-laws mentioned a wind pressure of 1 KN/m 2 in any horizontal direction for the design purposes.
+The provision for the wind pressure should be made according to the prevailing by–laws in the locality where the building to be constructed.
+Usually, all such by-laws mentioned a wind pressure of 1 KN/m 2 in any horizontal direction for design purposes.

-For Structures of various plan shapes other than rectangular plan shape, it becomes necessary to apply the shape factor to the value of wind pressure (P) .
-Table 1.5 gives the shape factor to be adopted for different plans shapes of the structures.
+For Structures of various plan shapes other than rectangular plan shapes, it becomes necessary to apply the shape factor to the value of wind pressure (P).
+Table 1.5 gives the shape factor to be adopted for different plan shapes of the structures.